Muirfield/pocketmine-plugins/KillRate/README.md

 awarded per kill type.
 The first number is points, the second is money.
 You can use negative values.

+`signs` are used to configure sign texts.
+These texts will be used to identify which signs should show player stats.

+`formats` are used to show what data are shown in the different signs.
+The following variables are available in these formats:

+* {player} - player's name
+* {n} - rank number
+* {count} - score
+* {sname} - only the first 8 characters of a name

 ## Translations

 This plugin will honour the server language configuration.
 The